How to Prepare Your Product for Import and Export

 - Will you need a bilingual label?
 Canada requires a French-English label.
 Finland requires a Finnish-Swedish label.
 Most Middle East countries require an Arabic-English label.
 You must find out!
 For some destinations, the first order or trial shipment requires only a sticker on the outside of the package in the language of the importing country.
 Generally, this sticker should state the importing agent's name and address, the weight of the package in the country's standard units of measurement, an ingredient legend, and the expiration date.

 - A number of units per package.
 Be careful of the cultural significance attached to the number of units you place in a box.
-Some countries, particularly in the West, find 7 to be lucky and 13 to be unlucky.
-In Japan, the number 4 is the sign of death, so packing anything four to a box will be the kiss of death for your marketing venture!
+Some countries, particularly in the West, find seven to be lucky and 13 to be unlucky.
+In Japan, the number four is the sign of death, so packing anything four to a box will be the kiss of death for your marketing venture!
 Anytime you have a relatively small number of products packed showcase-style in their box, check beforehand to make sure the quantity is not considered unlucky in the overseas market.
 Obviously, a box full of cookies need not be a problem.

 - Pictures of your product on the label.
 A picture tells a thousand words.
 When Americans read PIZZA on the outside of a box, they know what's inside.
 But will they in New Caledonia?
 Probably not.
 Keep this in mind when you develop packaging for worldwide sales.
 Illustrations are acceptable, two-color pictures look nicer, but four-color label photography shows it like it is.
 Put yourself in the shoes of the prospective customer.
 If you don't know what's being sold, why buy it?